ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/operations/maintenance/backup/backup.markdown

 {PANEL: Server-Wide Backup}

-You can create a task that backs up all your databases at once.
+You can create a Server-Wide Backup task to back-up all the databases in your cluster at a scheduled time.

-* Backups can be made locally, as well as to a set of remote locations including -
+* Backups can be made locally, as well as to a [set of remote locations](../../../../client-api/operations/maintenance/backup/backup#backup-to-remote-destinations).
-   * Amazon S3
-   * Azure Storage
-   * Google Cloud
-   * Azure Glacier
-   * An FTP/SFTP target

-* RavenDB will store data in a local folder first, and transfer it to the remote destination from the local one.

 * Server-wide Backup Code Sample:
   {CODE server_wide_backup_configuration@ClientApi\Operations\Maintenance\Backup\ServerWideBackup.cs /}